Brophy-CubeSat/.github/profile/README.md

 ## We are Brophy CubeSat 🛰️🚀

 Brophy CubeSat is dedicated to solving world problems using the coolest frontier: space.
-Our first mission will involve launching a CubeSat to study the movement of Valley Fever.
+Our first mission will involve launching a CubeSat[^1] to study the movement of Valley Fever[^2].

 [Learn more about Brophy CubeSat](https://sites.google.com/brophybroncos.org/brophycubesat/home?authuser=1)

 *Brophy CubeSat is a club at [Brophy College Preparatory](https://brophyprep.org), a high school in Phoenix, Arizona.*

+---

+[^1]: A CubeSat is a small cube-shaped satellite, and can fit in the palm of one's hand.
+[^2]: Valley Fever is a fungal disease, most prevalent in the southwestern United States.
+It can be tracked using satellite footage of dust movement.

 <!--